15 Top-Rated Hikes near Seattle, WA

 Official site: http://parks.state.wa.us/507/Fort-Ebey

-For anyone who loves adventure in Seattle, Snoqualmie Pass is a great option.
-That's because in every season, Snoqualmie Pass, just under an hour from Seattle off Interstate 90, provides access to some of the best recreation in the country.
-Whether it's for snow sports in the winter or hiking throughout the warmer months, people from Seattle and beyond always flock to this adventure destination.
+For anyone who loves adventure in Seattle, Snoqualmie Pass is a much-visited option.
+That's because just under an hour from Seattle off Interstate 90, and in every season, this stunning mountain pass offers some of the best recreation in the country.
+This year-round status includes hiking in the summer and some of the best skiing in Washington come winter.

-A great example of the fun at Snoqualmie Pass is the Kendall Katwalk trail that heads north from the pass and into the epitome of Pacific Northwest scenery, the Alpine Lakes Wilderness.
-Mostly tackled as a 10- to 14-mile out-and-back hiking trip, the Kendall Katwalk trail is part of the cross-country Pacific Crest Trail.
+A great example of the summer fun at Snoqualmie Pass is the Kendall Katwalk trail that heads north from the pass and into the epitome of Pacific Northwest scenery, the Alpine Lakes Wilderness.
+The trail is part of the cross-country Pacific Crest Trail and is mostly tackled as a 10- to 14-mile out-and-back hiking trip.

-While Mount Rainier National Park is a bit farther from Seattle than other hiking areas, with an early start or fast hiking speed, you can enjoy day hikes and weekend adventures here.
-A great option is the Crystal Lakes Trail in the Northeast section of the national park.
+While Mount Rainier National Park is a bit farther from Seattle than other hiking areas, with an early start or fast hiking speed, it's possible to see some big scenery on a day trip from the city.
+And a great option for not spending the night is the Crystal Lakes Trail in the Northeast section of the national park.
 Seattle commuters can access the trailhead in under two hours.

 Ambitious hikers can make the six-mile round-trip hike up to both lakes in three hours, leaving the rest of the afternoon to soak up the surroundings.
 Hikers looking to lay their eyes upon the majestic Crystal Lakes must tackle 2,600 feet of elevation gain, but all the beauty found on this adventurous day hike is worth the effort.